 Day 0 – Reach Kasol

 Reach Kasol by your preferred mode of transportation and enjoy the hippie scenes of the village.
-It is a cute little hamlet in Himachal, full of foreigners and has an innate charm that you cannot easily find it anywhere else.
+It is a cute little hamlet in Himachal, full of foreigners and has an innate charm that you cannot easily find anywhere else.

 Day 1 – Reach Barshaini and Start your Kheerganga Trek